PHILLIP RILEY PTY LTD

 The protection of personal information is important to Phillip Riley Pty Ltd (Phillip Riley).
 Phillip Riley is committed to respecting the privacy of individuals and the protection of personal information.

 Phillip Riley is a recruitment and staffing business operating across the Renewable Energy sector.
-We offer services in Executive Recruitment, Contracting, Labour Hire and Consulting to clients involved in the Development, Financing, Construction & Installation, Operations and Transmission & Distribution of renewable energy projects.
+We offer services in Executive Recruitment, Contracting and Consulting to customers involved in the development, financing, construction and operations of renewable energy projects.

-We collect Personal Information in order to properly and efficiently carry out our functions, including providing services and maintaining relationships with our customers and staff.
-Common examples of why we collect and use Personal Information include:
+We collect personal information in order to properly and efficiently carry out our functions, including providing services and maintaining relationships with our clients, candidates, service providers and staff.
+Common examples of why we collect and use personal information include:

 - to consider you for employment with our clients, both now and at any time in the future;

-- provide information about our services through mail-outs;
+- provide information about our services through mail outs or social media;

 - perform administrative operations, including accounting, payroll, risk management, record keeping, archiving, systems development and testing;